zhuzhouyue123/SubConv-4-ZJU/docs/guide/introduction/getting-started.md

 # Getteing Started

 To get started with sub-conv, you can either deploy it on Vercel or deploy it on your own VPS.
+If you want to try it out first, you can use the demo given in the README of the repo.

 ## Deploy
 - [Deploy on Vercel](/guide/deploy/vercel)